da21510/avl.github.io/people/engineering_level.md

 ### Less Motivation in Communist Systems

 The truth is, not all individual performances are the same.
+Between a

-Between a **communist** system where everyone is paid roughly the same, verus a more **capitalistic** system where there is a wide spread between top and bottom performances, we believe in the capitalistic system.
+- **Communist System** where everyone is paid roughly the same, verus a
+- **Capitalist System** where there is a wide spread between top and bottom performances

+We believe in the capitalistic system.
 In our experience, there is less motivation to work hard if salaries were all roughly the same.

 ### Attracting the Right Talent